link1905/system-design-101/content/docs/design-patterns/distributed-transaction/blocking-protocols.md

     c -> c: Crash {
         class: error-conn
     }
-    s3 -> s3: Crash {
+    s1 -> s1: Crash {
         class: error-conn
     }
-    s1 <-> s2: No unanimity because of no information from Server 3 {
+    s2 <-> s3: No unanimity because of no information from Server 1 {
         class: error-conn
     }
 }
 ```

 Moreover, in many implementations, the coordinator's logic is often hosted on one of the cohort machines.
-This means its failure is equivalent to a cohort failure, which can still halt the entire system.
+This means its failure is equivalent to a coordinator and cohort failure, halting the entire system.

 ## Three-phase Commit (3PC)